 The wizard will extract the files and install the software.
-When the installation is complete, you will be given the option to restart your computer now or to wait until later.
+When the installation is complete, you will be given the option to restart your computer now or to wait

-- e.
-Select the appropriate radio button and click OK. - 6.
+- click OK. - 6.
 When the computer restarts, from the Windows desktop, click Start > Run. - 7.
 In the Run field, type d:\directory\TAMCSS.exe, where d:\directory\ is the drive letter and directory where the file is located, or click Browse to locate the file. - 8.
-Click OK. - Specify a destination folder and click Unzip.
+Click OK. - 9.
+Specify a destination folder and click Unzip.

 The wizard will extract the files to the specified folder.
-A message indicates that the files unzipped successfully. - 10.
-Click OK.
+A message indicates that the files unzipped successfully.

+10. Click OK.